Almost mathematics, Persistence module, and Tamarkin category: -action on categories

 The following computation is a translation of \cite[Proposition 4.22-(2)]{Efimov-K-theory}.
-The form we present here superficially different with \textit{loc. cit.}, but essentially equivalent.
+The form presented here is superficially different from that in \textit{loc. cit.}, but is essentially equivalent.
 For the convenience of readers, we sketch its proof here. \begin{Prop}[Efimov] We have